Mary Morris (doctor): Women's suffrage activism

 Morris was one of the local women's suffrage leaders at the 1908 garden party at the Blathwayts', alongside Adela Pankhurst, Dorothy Pethick (sister of Emmeline Pethick-Lawrence), Annie Kenney and 230 other guests.
 The purpose of this event was to raise funds for the West of England women's suffrage movement.
 In 1910, she was among those named by one of the first female councillors in the country, Miss Sutton from Reading, in her address to the Bath Women's Local Government Association on "women's citizenship."
 She was also cited in a speech on church and politics at the Church League for Women's Suffrage.

 In 1911, Morris hosted an 'At Home' at her house at 19 Gay Street, Bath, with joint honorary secretary of the local WSPU branch Mrs. Mansel to talk to nurses in preparation for the London Women's Sunday Procession.
-And Morris spoke to a "crowded men's meeting" at Oddfellows Hall, Lacock, which "carried with enthusiasm a resolution calling on the Government to remove the sex disability.
+Morris spoke to a "crowded men's meeting" at Oddfellows Hall, Lacock, which "carried with enthusiasm a resolution calling on the Government to remove the sex disability.
 A strong feeling that women should receive the vote on the same terms as men was also shown.”
 Morris also spoke on "Legislation for the Feeble Minded."
 Also in 1911, she spoke to a combined audience of suffragists and her fellow Conservatives and Unionists at a joint meeting on the National Insurance Act 1911, which several speakers had noted as being "unjust" to women.
 She seconded the motion of the Bath and County Circle of the Conservative and Unionist Women's Franchise Association to write to Sir Charles Hunter, thanking him for support of the Conciliation Bill which introduced votes for some women.

 Morris was invited to plant a tree in Annie's Arboretum at the Blathwayts' home, also known as the "Suffragettes' Rest," for her services to women's suffrage, and planted an Ilex aquifolium 'Laurifolia' on 20 February 1911.
 Morris was listed as a pardoned suffrage prisoner when WSPU militancy ceased at the start of World War One in 1914.
 Speaking at the Lansdown Women's Conservative Association a decade later, she was reported as claiming "never to have been a militant suffragette," prompting laughter from the large audience.
 She gained applause when she noted that women valued getting the vote more than men because they had struggled so hard to achieve it.